takingnames/namedrop-protocol-spec/README.md

 # Overview

-NameDrop is based on [OAuth2][1], with a few additions to faciliate domain name delegation.
+NameDrop is based on [OAuth2][1], with a few additions to facilitate domain name delegation.

 One key difference from how OAuth2 is generally implemented, is that client registration with the authorization server is not required before initiating